 There are thousands of things that can make people happy.

-There are different kinds of people, so you must bear in your mind that one size doesn’t fit to all.
+There are different kinds of people, so you must bear in your mind that one size doesn’t fit all.

-One way to make your people happy is to ask from them, what makes them happy.
+One way to make your people happy is to ask them, what makes them happy.
 You can include that question to your next Employee Survey and/or talk to your people to find out what they want.

-But before you go and run your own survey, take your time and read about my thoughts.
+But before you go and run your own survey, take your time and read my thoughts.
 So here is what I believe that make people happy.